Aly-ve/Mastodon-share-button/README.md

 * addressFieldId: The **id** of the model's input to complete the instance's link
 * buttonModalId: The **id** to open the new window and share your toot on Mastodon
 * memorizeFieldId: It's the **id** of the checkbox to create a cookie and save the instance on user's browser
+* buttonDisplayText: *(optional)* By default, a text is displayed.
+If you put `buttonDisplayText` to `false`, only your icon (if setted) will be displayed.
+* buttonIconHtml: Contains HTML tags to append an icon (like Fork-Awesome's Mastodon icon)

 Too see an concrete example, please see the `demo/index.html` at the root of this repository.